President WIPI, (2000-) PhotoArtist

 for the expansion of the Metrolink rail system.
 Through a Los

-directed and produced the video social commentary, "Through
+and produced the video social commentary, "Through Our Own

-Our Own Eyes: Self-Portraits by People Without Homes.”
+Eyes: Self-Portraits by People Without Homes.”
+Los Angeles

-Los Angeles Municipal Art Gallery featured an installation of
+Municipal Art Gallery featured an installation of this documentary in

 Inspired by her family history and her innate desire for freedom